omidrobotic/AI-Linux-Windows/README.md

 > `sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev`

-your run code system or if you use tow system run code in grsim system
+your run code system or if you use tow system run code in simulator system
 <italic>

   * if one system: